-An implantable device may be is a reliable and effective option for some hearing losses.
+An implantable device may be a reliable and effective option for some hearing losses.
 There are two types of Implantable devices - Cochlear Implants and Bone Conduction:

 Hearing Australia does not perform cochlear implant evaluation and surgery, but we have a close relationship with cochlear implant clinics around Australia and provide a number of support services: